KRFOSS/kali-docs/nethunter/nethunter-canarsenal/index.md

 Set "CAN Interface" and "UART Speed" in Settings

-> CAN Interface should respect the following format : can0-9 (such as can0, can1, can2...)
+> CAN USB Adapter should be plugged in your device and hit refresh button to set USB Device with you'r plugged adapter.

 ***Start CAN Interface - Used command :***